Need help finding the right mission trip for your group? You're in the right place!

 How do I plan my first youth mission trip?
 Start here…

-Before we dig into specific location options for the best 2023 mission trip, it’s helpful to narrow down your search by exploring the types of mission trips that best fit your group.
+Before we dig into specific location options for the best summer mission trip, it’s helpful to narrow down your search by exploring the types of mission trips that best fit your group.

 Not all mission trips are designed the same because each of our community partners have unique sets of needs that your group can help meet and different types of learning experiences.
 We base our age specific locations on the guidance of our community partners.